 The net immigration loss among adult Finnish citizens has decreased in all educational groups in recent years.
-In 2016, there were around 1,000 more emigrations than immigrations in the groups with lowest tertiary level or lower university level and at least higher university level education, but by 2019, the loss had diminished to around five hundred in both educational groups.
-Among completers of upper secondary level education, migration loss was nearly 1,800 in 2016 but has since decreased most, to just under one thousand in 2019.
-The net immigration of persons with basic level education or unknown education became positive last year.
+In 2016, there were around 1,000 more emigrations than immigrations in the groups with lowest tertiary education or lower tertiary education and at least higher tertiary education, but by 2020, the loss had diminished in both educational groups and for those with at least higher tertiary education net immigration was marginally positive (94 persons).
+Among completers of upper secondary education, migration loss was nearly 1,800 in 2016, but has since decreased most, to just under 200 in 2020.
+The net immigration of persons with basic level education or unknown education became positive already in 2019.

-The immigration of adult Finnish citizens has increased in all educational groups during 2016 to 2019.
-The growth has been biggest for those with higher university or doctorate level degrees, 24 per cent.
-Among those with lowest tertiary level or lower university degrees and those with upper secondary level qualifications, immigration increased by 14 per cent during 2016 to 2019.
+The immigration of adult Finnish citizens has increased in all educational groups during 2016 to 2020.
+The growth has been biggest for those with higher tertiary or doctorate level education, 38 per cent.
+Among those with lowest tertiary or lower tertiary degrees, immigration increased by 25 per cent and among those with upper secondary qualifications by 34 per cent during 2016 to 2020.

-During 2016 to 2019, emigration decreased in all educational groups.
-The drop was biggest for those with basic level education, 23 per cent, and for those with lowest tertiary level or lower university level education, 20 per cent.
+Emigration decreased more than one-fifth in all educational groups in 2016 to 2020.
+The drop was biggest for those with at least higher tertiary education, 30 per cent, and those with lowest tertiary or lower tertiary education, 28 per cent.

-Finland's migration gain from persons with foreign background
+Finland's migration gain also from persons with Finnish background in 2020

 Finland's net immigration has been positive for a long time.
 In the 2010s, the number of immigrations has yearly been around 12,000 to 17,000 higher than the number of emigrations.
-Examined by origin, migration gain has in the past decade been formed almost entirely or entirely from the positive net immigration of persons with foreign background.
-In 2019, the net immigration of persons with Finnish background was 700 moves negative and that of persons with foreign background 16,200 moves positive.
+Examined by origin, migration gain has in the past decade been formed almost entirely or entirely from persons with foreign background.
+However, in 2020 net immigration by persons with Finnish background also turned positive, by 1,795 persons.
+Net immigration by persons with foreign background was around 16,000 persons positive in 2020.

-The largest background country group in immigration of persons with foreign background was the former Soviet Union (2,400 immigrants).
-The next largest groups of immigrants were those with Estonian background (1,484), Indian background (1 448) and Iraqi background (1,368).
-Net immigration was highest in the background country group of the former Soviet Union (1,650), those with Iraqi background (1,154) and those with Indian background (1,055).
+The largest background country group in immigration of persons with foreign background was the former Soviet Union (2,475 immigrations).
+The next largest immigrant groups were people of Iraqi background (1,355), of Estonian background (1,352), of Indian background (1,011) and of Chinese background (909).
+Net immigration was highest in the background country group of the former Soviet Union (1,698), those with Iraqi background (1,132) and those with Russian background (686).

-Net immigration by origin in 1990 to 2019
+Net immigration by origin in 1990 to 2020

 For women with Finnish background net immigration has been slightly negative for just under three decades.
-The loss has been about 100 to 2,100 moves annually.
-For men with Finnish background, the number of emigrants and immigrants has been equal at times, but during 2012 to 2018, for example, the number of emigrants exceeded immigrants annually by several hundred or good one thousand.
-In 2019, the net immigration of women with Finnish background was around 800 moves negative and that of men with Finnish background 87 moves positive.
+The loss has been around 100 to 2,100 moves annually.
+In individual years, net immigration by men with Finnish background has been marginally positive, but during 2012 to 2018, for example, the number of emigrations exceeded the number of immigrations by some 200 to 1,100 persons annually.
+In 2020, net immigration of women with Finnish background turned positive by 556 persons and that of men with Finnish background was also positive, by 1,239 persons.

-The net immigration of men and women with foreign background has been fluctuated since the late 1990s, but after 2012, the growth in migration gain has slowed down somewhat for men with foreign background and slightly decreased for women with foreign background.
-For both sexes, net immigration was around 8,000 in 2019.
+The net immigration of men and women with foreign background has fluctuated since the late 1990s, but after 2012, the growth in migration gain has slowed down somewhat for men with foreign background and slightly decreased for women with foreign background.
+In 2020, net immigration was nearly 7,300 persons for women and good 8,700 for men.

-More information about immigration and emigration by origin can be found on the thematic pages on Immigrants and integration.
+More information about immigration and emigration by origin can be found on the thematic pages on Immigration and integration.